Caring For Clients Since 1958

 Weighing The Difficult Decision To Consider Disability

 Anyone who represents professionals in these circumstances must have a nuanced and sophisticated understanding of the process that brings professionals to this point in their careers.
 Our attorneys understand that the decision to retire due to a disability is a difficult one.
 You may have spent a lifetime building your professional practice.
 You may still be in the prime of your career.
-It can certainly feel defeating to be told that you have to give it up, whether by selling your practice or closing it down.
+It can be deeply upsetting and depressing to be told that you have to give it up, whether by selling your practice or closing it down.

 You may consider yourself a “Type A” personality – someone who has never lacked ambition or energy.
 Your professional success reflects the diligent effort that you have put into your career.
 The idea of giving up that practice is anathema to most people in your shoes, and it’s typical for professionals with disabilities to face extreme reluctance in doing so.
 Disability is not an option that you ever wanted to exercise.
 Every fiber in your being may resist the notion of giving up your professional independence and status.
 Quite possibly, this may be your last resort.